chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

 Click **Save** once complete and then click **Back to Dashboard**.

-##### Jenkins Job Details: Internalize Package
+##### Jenkins Job Details: Internalize Package and Push to Test Repo

 Below are the details for the Jenkins job to update the test repository from the Chocolatey Community Repository.
 This job will take a list of packages that you submit to the job, download and internalize those packages and push them to the test repository.
-Once this has been done it will trigger the job named **Update Production Repository** to test and push them to the production repository.
+Once this has been done it will trigger the job named **Test Package and Push to Prod Repo** to test and push them to the production repository.

 * **General Tab**
-  * _Item Name_: **Internalize packages from the Community Repository**
+  * _Item Name_: **Internalize Package and Push to Test Repo**
   * _Project Type_: **Pipeline**
   * _Description_: **Add new packages for internalizing from the Community Repository.**
   * _Ticked Options_: **This project is parameterized** and **Do not allow concurrent builds**;